cs-open-project/projectsfound/README.md

 介绍: Apache Vysper aims to be a modular, full featured XMPP (Jabber) server.
 Vysper is implemented in Java.

+### Wayang

+Description: Wayang is a cross-platform data processing system that aims at decoupling the business logic of data analytics applications from concrete data processing platforms, such as Apache Flink or Apache Spark.
+Hence, it tames the complexity that arises from the "Cambrian explosion" of novel data processing platforms that we currently witness.

+介绍: Wayang is a cross-platform data processing system that aims at decoupling the business logic of data analytics applications from concrete data processing platforms, such as Apache Flink or Apache Spark.
+Hence, it tames the complexity that arises from the "Cambrian explosion" of novel data processing platforms that we currently witness.

 ### Websh

 Description: Websh is a rapid development environment for building powerful, fast, and reliable web applications in Tcl.
 Websh is versatile and handles everything from HTML generation to data-base driven one-to-one page customization.
 Websh can be run in CGI environments and as Apache module.